How to Accurately Calculate Import Duties with China HTS Code

 The wrong code can be a costly mistake, impacting both your finances and compliance status.

 So, what often goes wrong?
-Misunderstanding your product can lead to using the wrong HTS code.
+Misunderstanding your product can lead to using the wrong China HTS code.
 This might mean paying higher duties if goods are classified under more expensive tariff headings.

 Such issues often arise when you overlook product details like materials, use, or how it’s made.
 Missing these nuances can lead to costly classification errors.